HEEMO-95/DragKit/README.md

                 action = 'got_back'
                 return action
 ```
-go_back defualt waypoint is the start waypoint ('0,0,0' in local frame), and the defualt yaw=0 means the aircraft will hold heading when returning back, 1 allow to yaw towards the next waypoint.
+go_back default way point is the start waypoint ('0,0,0' in local frame), and the default yaw=0 means the aircraft will hold heading when returning back, 1 allow to yaw towards the next waypoint.

 # Computer vision alignment action

-With the aid of computer vision, a camera can see and identfy a land mark and its position on a picutre frame, and it import it to our script as a tuple, the aircraft will keep adjusting its vertical and horizental speeds according to how far is the position of that opject from our center of the picutre frame, until its completely centered or (0,0), thus the speeds.
+With the aid of computer vision, a camera can see and identify a land mark and its position on a picture frame, and it import it to our script as a tuple, the aircraft will keep adjusting its vertical and horizontal speeds according to how far is the position of that object from our center of the picture frame, until its completely centered or (0,0), thus the speeds.

 The align action:
 ``` python